Traian Popovici: Life

 Popovici was born in Rușii Mănăstioarei village of the Duchy of Bukovina in the Austro-Hungarian Empire.
 He was the son of Andrei Popovich of Udești and grandson of Ioan Popovich, a famous priest, who, in 1777, refused to take the oath to the Austrian Empire.
 His uncle was Dorimedont Popovici (1873–1950), who became a minister for Bucovina under the government led by General Alexandru Averescu.

 He studied at the Suceava high school (1903–1911), then enrolled at the Faculty of Law of the University of Chernowitz, which he graduated at the end of World War I. He was a former president of Societatea Academică Junimea.
 In 1908, while a high school student, he crossed from Austria-Hungary into Romania illegally, in order to see Nicolae Iorga who was visiting the town of Burdujeni.
 When World War I started, he went to Romania and enlisted in the Romanian Army, fighting until the end of the war.
 After World War I, he settled briefly in Chișinău, where he was secretary at "Our House" organization that dealt with land reform.

 In the interwar period, he worked as a lawyer in the city of Cernăuți.
+He was the head of the Câmpulung Moldovenesc branch of the National Agrarian Party.
+In 1935, he was the founder of the Cernăuți branch of the far-right National Christian Party.
 After the Soviet occupation of Northern Bukovina in June 1940, he took refuge in Bucharest, where he continued to work as a lawyer.